 Traditionally, the cake is only made of pure ground rice flour and water.
-The addition of mashed sweet potato makes it smoother, silkier, a little sweeter and colorful too!
-It is definitely one way of elevating our beloved Palitaw.
+The addition of mashed sweet potato makes it smoother, silkier, a little sweeter, and colorful too!

 This method may already sound familiar to you because I have used it in my Ginataang Bilo-Bilo recipe.
 The only difference is that in this recipe, it is important to take note of the ratio of sweet potato and glutinous rice flour when making the dough.
 Too much of the sweet starch may create a fragile, less chewy palitaw.
 There has to be more rice flour than the sweet potato (see the recipe for exact measurements).